 Once you are on a labour ward the atmosphere may change and you may find it more challenging to question situations that you are unsure or unhappy about.
 You are your partner’s advocate so make sure that your midwife understands your partner’s birth plan and any wishes for the birth.
 There may be occasions when your midwife or obstetrician discuss possible interventions that they believe may be needed - for example, the hormone drip.
 This may make you feel overwhelmed with responsibility and doubt.

 In order to ensure that you both have all the information needed to make a true informed choice, use the following B.R.A.I.N. acronym to help you navigate the process and reach a decision that’s right for your partner, firstly, but also for you:

 B Benefits of the proposed treatment or intervention?

 I Instincts, what does your partner feel she wants to do?

 N Nothing, if you don’t act what will happen?

-Labour is exciting, tiring and emotional, but be there for your partner.
-Afterall, the results are worth every moment.
+Labour is exciting, tiring and emotional, and your partner needs you to be there for her.